Armed police block part of Tauranga street

+A road block on Fraser St has been removed but armed police remain at a property this morning.

+Police cordons were set up between Landview and Merivale Rds in relation to a pre-planned search warrant, a police spokeswoman said.

-Armed police are out in front of a double storey house on the corner of Fraser and Oxford St.
+Armed police are out in front of a double storey house on the corner of Fraser and Oxford Sts.

+Earlier, a police officer could be seen leaning over his bonnet pointing a rifle.

 AdvertisementAdvertise with NZME.

-A police officer can be seen leaning over his bonnet pointing a rifle.

-Three police cars and armed offenders squad members can be seen in front of the house.
-Three more armed offenders have appeared out from the neighboring property.
+Three police cars and armed offenders squad members were in front of the house with three more armed offenders appearing out from the neighboring property.

 More soon.